ForgeRock/forgerock-web-login-framework/src/routes/docs/widget/quick-start/+page.md

 });
 ```

-NOTE: Opening the modal by itself will just reveal the modal with a loading spinner.
+Opening the modal by itself will just reveal the modal with a loading spinner.
 This is because the Widget has no data to inform it on what to render.
-We will solve this in the "Starting a journey" section.
+[We will solve this in the "Starting a journey" section](#starting-a-journey).

 In addition to being able to open the modal, you'll likely want to know when it's mounted, or closed by the user or upon completed authentication.
 This is done via the same API.
 A `subscribe` method will be on this `componentEvents` object (which technically makes this an observable), and all component related events will trigger the `subscribe` function to be called passing the `event` state to your callback function.

+NOTE: For more information about Observables, [please see our section on this pattern and available alternatives](/docs/full-api#what-you-need-to-know).

 ```js
 componentEvents.subscribe((event) => {